The 10 Things You Don’t Find Out Until You’re an Expat

 Little things that are totally normal in your home country, such as drinking your coffee on the morning train commute, may be seen as utterly bizarre or even disrespectful in other cultures.
 Though some mistakes won’t seem so amusing at the time, often the quickest way to get used to the social and cultural norms of your new destination is by learning the hard (and embarrassing) way.
 Laugh about it and embrace your mistakes — after all, expat life is meant to be an adventure, and mistakes are a part of this.

-8. Your Weekly Food Shop May Require Some Creativity
+8. Your Weekly Food Shopping May Require Some Creativity

 Depending on where you are in the world, different products are local, and something that may be expensive and exotic back home might now be grown on your doorstep.
 Faced with different ingredients and prices, you find yourself putting a local twist on classic dishes from home or improvising to get your comfort food fix, creating a whole new recipe book in the process.